Back to top

 See Environmental & Community Benefits section for complete description of Key Performance Indicators (KPIs).

-KPI #1: (Planning, design for creek/lake separation)
+KPI #1: (Planning and design for creek/lake separation)

 Almaden Lake: